 Indirect discrimination (“disparate impact”) occurs if your employer has companywide practices or policies in places that specifically disadvantage an entire group of people of the same race, ethnicity, or nationality.

-This form of discrimination may seem like a neutral change in policy, but it excludes a large amount of minorities, or puts them at a notable disadvantage in the company.
+This form of discrimination may seem like a neutral change in policy, but it excludes a large number of minorities or puts them at a notable disadvantage in the company.

 Something as seemingly harmless as having a “native English speakers only” company policy is a textbook example of indirect racial discrimination.
 If a prospective employee were to be rejected because he was not a native English speaker (even though he was fluent in English), that would be clear grounds for a racial discrimination suit.

-If not addressed quickly, racial discrimination can quickly turn into racial harassment – any discriminatory behavior towards you that is offensive, humiliating or distressing in any way, simply based on your differences in race, ethnicity, or nationality.
+If not addressed quickly, racial discrimination can quickly turn into racial harassment – any discriminatory behavior towards you that is offensive, humiliating, or distressing in any way, based on your differences in race, ethnicity, or nationality.